PRO/CON Boy Scouts: Is going co-ed a permanent solution?

 Since the beginning of the 20th Century, the BSA has been teaching teenage boys how to be capable and self reliant, paving the way for a new generations of leaders built on a strong moral code and responsibility.

 Starting in 2018, the program is opening itself up to allow girls to join, and have the same opportunity of obtaining the prestigious rank of Eagle Scout.

 This decision has faced backlash, and much of it is based on a closed minded traditionalist take on the program that including girls into the program takes away from the original purpose of raising a group of capable young men.

 Outlets such as Fox News argue that boys and girls are fundamentally different, and that a Girl Scout program already exists.
 They advocate that keeping the groups exclusive further contributes to having a safe environment where kids can grow into their potential.

 This “separate but equal” mindset does not take into account years of sexism and misogyny that already exists in our present society.
+We live in a society.
 In an ideal world, the GSUSA would hold as much prestige as its male counterpart, and the programs would parallel one another, paving the way for a new generation of capable and responsible leaders, regardless of gender.